 Next, we stopped for brunch at Coral Hotel, a beautiful beachfront hotel and beach club.
 At the hotel, we enjoyed our first ceviche of the trip and I got to bask in the sun in a practically empty beach.

 Our third and last day was all about exploring!

 You can’t go to Tulum and not experience the famous cenotes – sunken in/exposed groundwater.
 We booked an experience on Airbnb with a local guide, Didier, and boy am I glad we did.
 The tour was a bit off the beaten path and far less touristy than the other tours I was seeing.

-Instead of joining a large tour group, Rodney and I met up with another couple in a small town, Chemuyil, about 20 minutes from Tulum, grabbed some bikes and set off down a trail in the jungle with Didier as our guide.
+Instead of joining a large tour group, I met up with a small group in a small town, Chemuyil, about 20 minutes from Tulum, grabbed some bikes and set off down a trail in the jungle with Didier as our guide.

 Our first stop was a remote cenote, Cenote Xunaan-Ha, where there were just a few other explorers.
 As the rest of the group jumped off the high ledge into the water, I was a bit of a chicken and opted for a low rock.
 The cenote was amazing!
 The water so clear and cold, and tons of small fish swam all around us.

 Next, we got back on our bikes and headed further into the jungle until we arrived at the front of a cave.
 Anybody claustrophobic?
 This isn’t for you.
 Hunched over and with only flashlights, we shimmied deeper and deeper into the cave until we were in front of an underground cenote.